atomist-skills/docker-build-skill/README.md

 The **Docker Registry** integration must also be configured in order to use this skill.
 At least one registry must be configured to push your images to.
 We recommend connecting the **Slack** integration.

-> Note: Docker Hub is the first supported Docker registry.
-Support for Google Container Registry and
-> JFrog Artifactory is coming soon.

 # How to configure

 1. **Select a Docker registry to push to**